crate/cloud-reference/docs/overview.rst

    :alt: Cloud Console projects overview

 The projects are selected by region.
-By default, the region dropdown menu is set to 'All'.
+By default, the region dropdown menu is set to the region where your project is located (if any).
 To see projects deployed in specific regions, select that region from the menu.
 You can also create a new project for the organization in the selected region by clicking the *Create project* button in the top right.

 The cog icon next to each project takes you to the Project Settings page, in the menu simply called Settings, as :ref:`described further below